xinisnot/lulu/README.md

 # About

 lulu is MIDI-controlled granular delay.
-If you only want to use VST/AU plugin, you can download [here](https://xinisnot.gumroad.com/l/lulu).
+It is also released on [Gumroad](https://xinisnot.gumroad.com/l/lulu).
+If you like it, I would appreciate if you can leave a small tip.

 # How to build